New Account Fraud: What It Is and How to Stop It

 It is part of a working AML framework that will also include monitoring transactions, measuring the risk associated with that transactional data, and reporting anything deemed risky.

-The AML screening process is carried out differently depending on the methods, policies, and preferences of the organizations doing them, as well as the jurisdiction of where the AML checks take place.
+The AML screening process is carried out differently depending on the methods, policies, and preferences of the organizations doing them, as well as the jurisdiction in which the AML checks take place.

 The chief objective of AML screening is to detect and combat illegal transactions and other activities, including money laundering, terrorism financing, and fraud.
 AML screening is usually administered as a customer is onboarded, to better prevent illegal activity before it can even take place.